YD525/SSELexicon/README.md

 # SSE Lexicon

 SSE Lexicon is an open-source and free translation tool for Skyrim Mod, intended to significantly reduce the workload of Sinicizers.
 Published at: https://www.nexusmods.com/skyrimspecialedition/mods/143056
+Additionally, we hope everyone can download it from Nexusmods.

 ## 📄 License